HolisticCurious/feature-extraction-pipeline/README.md

 *   Code prepared to be run on Google Colaboratory (upload feature calculation .py files) but can be run locally.

 Still working on Data Visualization.

+I thank Kirill Lavrenyuk @Dahl Lab for Subcellular Structure and Engineering, Carnegie Mellon University, for the example image.